abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 ## Configuring Multiple Databases in Django

-From this point on, I'm going to assume that you have a Postgres cluster with at least one replica running somewhere -- either one you configured yourself, my example database running via Docker, or a managed database service.
+From this point on, I'm going to assume that you have a Postgres cluster with at least one replica running somewhere -- either one you configured yourself, my example Django project running via Docker, or a managed database service.

 Your next step is to configure Django so that it knows about your replicas.
 The goal here is for the primary to handle read and write queries, while your replicas handle _only_ reads.

 The first thing you'll do is add the replicas to the `DATABASES` setting.
-Here is what my example app looks like -- note that my example uses a single replica:
+Here is what my example app looks like -- note that this example uses a single replica:

 ```python
 DATABASES = {